 We have always put great emphasis on emerging market talent.
 We believe in creating highly motivated local management teams at each of our operating locations to ensure alignment with the cultural, social and economic needs of our employees and the communities where we operate.
 Our priority is to favour local talent for leadership positions rather than expatriates.
 That’s why we have implemented extensive training and development programs for our employees, providing them with opportunities to develop and grow within Gildan.
 We are proud to say that 82% of director’s level and up worldwide are local talent.

 A commitment to our communities

-Over the years, our commitment to diversity and inclusion has extended beyond our organization to support our communities at large.
+Over the years, our commitment to diversity, equity, and inclusion has extended beyond our organization to support our communities at large.
 We strongly believe that we have a responsibility to be a good corporate citizen by delivering positive and sustainable impacts to create stronger communities.

 Empowering all women

 We invest in programs and partner with organizations that support women based on local needs.
-In the Dominican Republic, for example, where rates of domestic violence are soaring, our program in partnership with The Batey Relief Alliance specifically focuses on gender-based violence prevention.
-A non-profit helping create a productive and self-sufficient environment in the United States, the Caribbean and Latin America.
-In partnership with them, we’ve established a Women’s Empowerment Initiative in the Dominican Republic entitled “The Community Startup”.
-Through a partnership we’ve empowered over 180 young women and men in the communities in which we operate, providing training, guidance and support to pursue their own business.
+In the Dominican Republic, for example, where rates of domestic violence are soaring, our program, in partnership with The Batey Relief Alliance, specifically focuses on gender-based violence prevention.
+The Batey Relief Alliance is a non-profit organization helping to create a productive and self-sufficient environment in the United States, the Caribbean, and Latin America.
+In partnership with them, we’ve established a women’s empowerment Initiative in the Dominican Republic called “The Community Startup”.
+Through our partnership, we’ve empowered over 180 young women and men in the communities in which we operate, providing training, guidance and support to pursue their own business.

 We know that inclusive procurement practices can create long-term value to our business and our communities.
 That’s why we are working towards promoting more inclusive and diverse procurement practices that will help us drive a more empowered marketplace.
 Today, we are focused on sourcing our material locally to prioritize local economic and social impact.